vpsfreecz/vpsadminos/docs/user-guide/setup.md

 a functional package manager around which vpsAdminOS is built.
 Please follow the [installation instructions][install-nix].

+Our kernel live-patch facility also requires [ccache] to build the OS.

 # Downloading vpsAdminOS
 Clone the git repository of vpsAdminOS: